SpektraSystems/Azure-Synapse-Analytics-Day/05-log-telemetry-analytics.md

-# Exercise 5 - Log and telemetry analytics
+# Exercise 05: Log and telemetry analytics

-### Estimated Duration: 30 minutes
+### Estimated Duration: 30 Minutes

 In this exercise, you will explore the capabilities of the newly integrated Data Explorer runtime in Synapse Analytics.